soee/Flowpack.OpenSearch.ContentRepositoryAdaptor/README.md

 **Settings.yaml**

-1. Change the base namespace for configuration from `Flowpack.ElasticSearch.ContentRepositoryAdaptor` to `Neos.ContentRepository.Search`.
+1. Change the base namespace for configuration from `Flowpack.OpenSearch.ContentRepositoryAdaptor` to `Neos.ContentRepository.Search`.
 All further adjustments are made underneath this namespace:
 2. (If it exists in your configuration:) Move `indexName` to `elasticSearch.indexName`
 3. (If it exists in your configuration:) Move `log` to `elasticSearch.log`
-4. search for `mapping` (inside `defaultConfigurationPerType.<typeName>`) and replace it by `elasticSearchMapping`.
+4. search for `mapping` (inside `defaultConfigurationPerType.<typeName>`) and replace it by `openSearchMapping`.
 5. Inside the `indexing` expressions (at `defaultConfigurationPerType.<typeName>`), replace `ElasticSearch.` by `Indexing.`.